This tutorial video outlines the basic steps for creating multi-zone presentations.

 Video Zone Restrictions

-BrightSign XT, 4K, and XD models can decode two videos simultaneously, while HD and LS models can only decode a single video.
+BrightSign XT, 4K, and XD models can decode two videos simultaneously, while HD and LS models can only decode a single video (this count can be expanded using Mosaic Mode).
 Also, the Background Image zone uses a video decoder to display an image.
 This leads to the following zone restrictions:

 - XTx44, XTx43, 4Kx42, XTx34, XDx33, XDx32, XDx30: You can include two Video or Images zones, two Video Only zones, one of each, or one of these and a Background Image zone.